No description available.

 What Changed

-The regulatory landscape has evolved significantly with the introduction of new sustainability reporting requirements:
+- The regulatory landscape has evolved significantly with the introduction of new sustainability reporting requirements:

-- *Financial Information (IFRS)
+- *Financial Information (IFRS):

 Key Dates

-4 July 2025 - European Commission adopted Delegated Act amending Taxonomy Disclosures (Omnibus package)
+- European Commission adopted Delegated Act amending Taxonomy Disclosures (Omnibus package)

-18 August 2025 - CSSF published full results of fact-finding exercise on ESRS reporting
+- CSSF published full results of fact-finding exercise on ESRS reporting

-January 2026 - CSSF published enforcement results report (current publication)
+- CSSF published enforcement results report (current publication)

 Compliance Impact